-The FDA and other regulatory agencies strictly regulate the promotional claims that may be made about prescription products, such as PH94B, PH10 and AV-101, if approved.
+The FDA and other regulatory agencies strictly regulate the promotional claims that may be made about prescription products, if approved.
 In particular, a product may not be promoted for uses that are not approved by the FDA or such other regulatory agencies as reflected in the product's approved labeling.
-For example, if we receive FDA marketing approval for PH94B as an acute treatment of anxiety in adults with SAD, physicians may prescribe PH94B to their patients in a manner that is inconsistent with the FDA-approved label.
+For example, if we receive FDA marketing approval for fasedienol as an needed treatment of anxiety in adults with SAD, physicians may prescribe fasedienol to their patients in a manner that is inconsistent with the FDA-approved label.
 However, if we are found to have promoted such off-label uses, we may become subject to significant liability.
 The federal government has levied large civil and criminal fines against companies for alleged improper off-label promotion and has enjoined several companies from engaging in off-label promotion.
 The FDA has also requested that companies enter into consent decrees or imposed permanent injunctions under which specified promotional conduct is changed or curtailed.
 If we cannot successfully manage the promotion of our product candidates, if approved, we could become subject to significant liability, which would materially adversely affect our business and financial condition.